A bijection between symmetric plane partitions and quasi transpose complementary plane partitions: Definitions

 \end{definition} The set of even SPPs is defined as follows:

-The third class consists of staircase plane partitions, and the set of them is denoted by $\stairPP{n}{m}$ defined in (\ref{def::stairPP}).
-The fourth class consists of parity staircase plane partitions, which are staircase plane partitions satisfying a certain parity condition, in analogy with even SPPs, which are symmetric plane partitions satisfying a similar condition.
+The third class consists of staircase plane partitions, and the set of them is denoted by $\stairPP{n}{m}$ as defined in (\ref{def::stairPP}).
+The fourth class consists of parity staircase plane partitions, which are staircase plane partitions satisfying a certain parity condition, in analogy with even SPPs, the symmetric plane partitions satisfying a similar condition.

 \begin{definition} Let $n \in \mathbb{Z}_{>0}$ and $M \in \mathbb{Z}_{\geq 0}$.
 A \textit{parity staircase plane partition} of size $n$ with upper bound $M$ is a staircase plane partition $\pi$ of size $n$ with upper bound $M$ such that